JawwadK/movie-finder/README.md

 # Movie Recommender System

-This project was created for a CPS842 - Info Retrieval and Web Search Final Project
+This final project was created in the CPS842 - Info Retrieval and Web Search course at Ryerson University.

 ## Collaborators